jackoti/dsc-phase-3-choosing-a-dataset/README.md

 ### 2) [Tanzanian Water Wells](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/)

-This dataset is part of an active competition until April 7, 2023!

 Tanzania, as a developing country, struggles with providing clean water to its population of over 57,000,000.
 There are many water points already established in the country, but some are in need of repair while others have failed altogether.

 Build a classifier to predict the condition of a water well, using information about the sort of pump, when it was installed, etc. Your audience could be an NGO focused on locating wells needing repair, or the Government of Tanzania looking to find patterns in non-functional wells to influence how new wells are built.
 Note that this is a **ternary** classification problem by default, but can be engineered to be binary.

 ### 3) [H1N1 and Seasonal Flu Vaccines](https://www.drivendata.org/competitions/66/flu-shot-learning/)

-This dataset is part of an active competition until March 31, 2022!

 As the world struggles to vaccinate the global population against COVID-19, an understanding of how people’s backgrounds, opinions, and health behaviors are related to their personal vaccination patterns can provide guidance for future public health efforts.
 Your audience could be someone guiding those public health efforts.